leplatrem/blog.mathieu-leplatre.info/blog.mathieu-leplatre.info/Dev/landez_wms_composite_mbtiles.rst

 ------------------

 With landez, you can store your WMS layers into MBTiles files !
-It will request the WMS images and save them into tiles on disk !
+It will request the WMS /images and save them into tiles on disk !
 You can then enjoy the power of MBTiles files : transport, speed, ...

 .. code-block :: python